 Even if you have never been pulled over by the police for suspicion of drunk driving, you are probably aware of what commonly happens to those who are.
 The officer will come up to your window, ask for your license and registration, and discreetly slip into a less formal conversation.
-If you're ever in this situation, it's important that you limit the extent to which you engage in conversation.
-Generally, the police aren't that interested in where you are going or where you are coming from, except if you just came from a tavern.
+If you are ever in this situation, it is important that you limit the extent to which you engage in conversation.
+Generally, the police are not that interested in where you are going or where you are coming from, except if you just came from a tavern.
 These questions are designed to get drivers to talk more and reveal tell-tale signs of intoxication.
 If they are not completely satisfied that you are sober, they may ask you to “voluntarily” take some field sobriety tests.

 The first thing to remember about field sobriety tests is that they are voluntary.
 Because they are designed to gather evidence of a crime – the crime of driving under the influence of intoxicants (DUII) – they are considered a “search” under the Oregon Constitution and the U.S. Constitution.
 Both of these Constitutions prohibit “unreasonable” searches.
 In order for a search to be “reasonable,” the police either need to have a warrant, or the search would have to fall within a certain set of exceptions to the warrant requirement.
 One of these exceptions to the warrant requirement is if you consent to the search – if you agree to let the search happen, then you are saying that you will not exercise your Constitutional right to refuse a warrantless search.

-Which brings us to the second thing to remember about field sobriety tests; While the police assume that the tests will give them evidence that you are driving drunk, they can also give solid evidence that you are sober.
+Which brings us to the second thing to remember about field sobriety tests: While the police assume that the tests will give them evidence that you are driving drunk, they can also give evidence that you are not under the influence.

-Here are two of the field sobriety tests that Oregon police use, together with how they often produce false positives and other inaccurate results.
+Here are three of the field sobriety tests that Oregon police use.

 Horizontal Gaze Nystagmus